highfestiva/finplot/README.md

 [here](https://github.com/highfestiva/finplot/issues/58#issuecomment-716054127) and
 [issue 50](https://github.com/highfestiva/finplot/issues/50) for more info.

+It is also imperative that you either put your datetimes in your index, or in the first column.
+If your datetime is in the first column, you normally want to have a zero-based range index, `df.reset_index(drop=True)`, before plotting.

 ### Restore the zoom at startup
 ```python
 # By default finplot shows all or a subset of your time series at startup.
 To store/restore zoom position: